Plumed midge-orchid Facts

 Plumed midge-orchid Physical Description

 Evolution further provided well for its chances of procreation.
-That’s true due to the nature of the seeds the Angiosperm generates.
-The non-fleshy fruit it produces forms as a small capsule.
+That’s true due to the distinctive nature of the seeds the Angiosperm generates.
+The non-fleshy fruit it produces forms as a comparatively small capsule.
 Despite its diminutive size, though, this contains hundreds of seeds.

 - Kingdom: Plantae